 The views are as outstanding as they are diverse.
 The Mountains of Mourne do sweep down to the sea and we will gladly provide details of mountain, moorland and coastal walks to suit all tastes and abilities.
 Maps and books are available at the planning stage.
 Sustenance and sympathy (if needed) is guaranteed at the end of the adventure! (read more)

 The Gulf Stream brings us a hint of extra warmth in and out of season.
 The resulting benefits include some of the world’s most beautiful gardens, replete with surprisingly exotic specimens.
-Horticulturalists – and anyone who delights in a garden – will be delighted by the world famous surroundings of Mount Stewart or Rowallane.
-And don’t forget, a Chelsea medal winner laid out our own Ballymote gardens. (read more)
+Horticulturalists – and anyone who delights in a garden – will be delighted by the world famous surroundings of Mount Stewart or Rowallane. (read more)

 Diverse habitats support uniquely diverse residents and visitors, increased and enhanced by winter and summer arrivals and departures. (read more)